 “Would you care to tell me about that

 experience?” asked Sean.
 He and Mary were walking back to Tina’s from the old Duddle place.
 He was amazed at her rapid recovery.
-He had experienced only a moment of what she had been going through and was still a little shaky.
+He had experienced only a little of what she had been going through and was still a little shaky.

 “I was indulging my curiosity.
 I found out that infinity is not a toy.
 I’ll be more careful from now on,” Mary said, “Thanks for being my Prince Charming or, more accurately, my Prince Uncharming,” Mary looked Sean over: “Your hair is a mess, you need a shave, your complexion is an ashy gray, and